Nick Wright just said what a lot of people have been thinking, and Oklahoma City Thunder fans are not happy about it.

 "Thunder fans can't accept winning a championship gets you the championship and the bragging rights and the belt," Wright continued.
 "But it does not get you necessarily love and at times it doesn't get you much respect you think you deserve."

 He's got a point.
 You know who Thunder fans feel that way about?
 Kevin Durant.
 They don't respect his championships because of how he won them.
-And Wright's saying if SGA wins a title while flopping his way to the free-throw line, it might not get him the respect he's looking for.
+And 's saying if wins a title while flopping his way to the free-throw line, it might not get him the respect he's looking for.